arturcarvalho/tutorial-1/README.md

 ### onSubmit

-Similar to a plain HTML form we'll give `<HammerForm>` an `onSubmit` handler.
+Similar to a plain HTML form we'll give `<RedwoodForm>` an `onSubmit` handler.
 That handler will be called with a single argument—an object containing all of the submitted form fields:

 ```javascript
 // web/src/pages/ContactPage/ContactPage.js